Bizarre Business Ideas That Actually Made Millions

 Key Features:

-- Sustainable packaging ships throughout the US.
+• Sustainable packaging ships all over the US.

-- Focused on social media marketing
+• Focused on using social media for marketing

 How It Became a Millionaire in India:

-- Attraction: Quarterly ₹80 lakh+ by 2025
+• Attraction: ₹80 lakh+ every three months by 2025

 Pros: